The Ultimate Packing Guide: One Year Traveling

 • Carabiners; even if you’re not camping and hiking, these little guys come in handy.
 You might want to clip your shoes to the outside of your bag, a water bottle to your day bag, or your towel to the bunk bed post to dry.

 • Optional: Card Games; a pack of cards takes little space and can be used anywhere with your new friends.
-My personal favorite is Itchy Feet: The Travel Card Game.
+My personal favorite is Itchy Feet: The Travel Card Game, which double as a regular deck of cards as well.

 These lists are not comprehensive and useful for everyone.
 Use them as a guide, do your research, think about your experiences, and decide what you want to take.
 Just remember- space is limited, and you can buy things as needed.